 Jakob looked around his “Stübchen”.
 It had long since ceased to be a grocery store, his supplies were running low and he had packed away his last cocoa supplies for Christmas.

 Aid program for the “home front”

-At the “home front”, a comprehensive aid program had been set up.
-One took care of the families of the soldiers, collected money, clothes and supplies for them, provided work and helped with all emergencies, distributed food to people in need, and one was there for the families of those wounded or killed in war.
-Everything was well organized by the Red Cross and other associations, thus help quickly reached those who needed it.
+At home, a comprehensive aid program had been set up.
+One took care of the families of the soldiers and collected money, clothes, and supplies for them.
+Besides, one arranged for work and help in all emergencies and distributed food to people in need, and one was there for the families of those wounded or killed in war.
+Everything was well organized by the Red Cross and other associations, so help quickly reached the right place.

 A makeshift nursery at the Bergmann vineyard

 On the Bergmann vineyard, the family now grew potatoes on every available patch.
 The family had moved together together and had set up a makeshift nursery, and some moms also lived with them.
 Susan and her elderly parents Emil and Lena were busy looking after the little guests all day long.

 Susan had baked cookies.
 Now she took a simple clay plate out of the cupboard.
 It was almost forty years old and had quite a special history.
 Back then, she had traveled with her parents to the America for the wedding of Lorenz Bergmann’s daughter Amber, celebrated at Lorenz’ “Merry Dragon” country inn at the Brandywine Creek.
 One afternoon, she had done pottery with the other children.
 “Now that there are so many of us in the family, we don’t have enough plates and cups for everyone,” she had said then.
 That was true today, too.
 With a wistful smile, she put the cookies on the plate.
 That is to say, what one called cookies at this time where there was no sugar, no butter, and hardly anything else.